 Videos that are searchable by audio is a major plus in onboarding software: searching a keyword will bring up instances within videos where the keyword is referenced.

 Conclusions About Using Onboarding Software

 It’s easy to overlook the onboarding process or write it off as something too costly for an organization of your size.
-But onboarding software and management systems are changing the game, and for something so vital as employee training, why not take a deeper look and maximize your worker efficiency?
+Onboarding software and management systems are changing the game, and for something so vital as employee training, why not take a deeper look and maximize your worker efficiency?